raiden-network/raiden/docs/proxies.rst

 =========================

 Before calling a proxy, make sure that the call is going to succeed in a confirmed block.
+Pick a confirmed block and query the blockchain so that the chain state allows a successful execution at that moment.
 And then, pass the blockhash of the confirmed block to the proxy when you call it.

 The proxy checks the preconditions on the confirmed block.
-If any of the preconditions fail, it raises ``BrokenPreconditionError``.
+If any of the preconditions fail because of the chain state, it raises ``BrokenPreconditionError``.
 This means there is a mistake in the Raiden codebase, and a check must be added before calling the proxy.

+However, the proxy raises ``BrokenPreconditionError`` only when the error is about the chain state.
+There are values that are invalid regardless of the chain state.
+These cause ``RaidenValidationError`` instead of ``BrokenPreconditionError``.
+The ``RaidenValidationError`` is not considered as a bug in the codebase.

 When the proxy doesn't raise an exception, the call was successful.
 A transaction was included in a block and the transaction has been executed successfully.
 Moreover the proxy has waited